 Work on the property in 2009 consisted of reconnaissance prospecting, sampling and assay work.
 Twenty three grab samples were collected and assayed for trace, rare earth and major elements.
 Eudialyte-bearing samples gave up to 0.82 % total rare earth elements + Y, with Dy values ranging from 275 to 602 ppm for six samples.
-The highest Zr value for these samples is up to 33,801 ppm.
+The highest Zr value for these samples is 33,801 ppm.

 The 2010 field program consisted of prospecting, channel sampling, mapping and diamond drilling.
 Mapping and prospecting identified six eudialyte showings on the property: Pinot Rose, Cabernet, Malbec, Zinfandel, Shiraz and Merlo.
 The Pinot Rose, Cabernet and Malbec showings have been channel sampled.
 A total of five holes, totaling 896m, at the Pinot Rose Showing and five holes, totaling 1002.4m at the Cabernet Showing were completed this fall.
-Analyses of channel samples and drill core are expected in the near future.